FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 ## Why any of this matters

-Call 2 above is a two-element toy, but it is the whole problem in miniature.
-A query built with a variable-length `IN` list — the shape you get from `QueryBuilder::push_tuples` over a `Vec` of ids — produces a different SQL string, and so a different cache key, for every distinct length:
+Call 2 is a tiny example of a real problem.
+A query with a variable-length `IN` list, like one built with `QueryBuilder::push_tuples` over a `Vec` of IDs, produces different SQL for every length.
+Each string gets its own cache key:

 ```rust
 // 300 distinct lengths -> 300 distinct cache keys -> a miss almost every call